InfraMeshLabs/infra-worker/README.md

 ```
 Infra Worker

-       │
-       ▼
+↓

 Your AI Service
 ```

-Workers can be packaged as:
+Workers can be deployed as:

 - Docker containers
 - Kubernetes workloads